 A couple of weeks ago I went out gathering cattail leaves from the road ditches to be used next year in the chair seat rush weaving class I’m teaching at the John C. Campbell Folk School in Brasstown, North Carolina on June 29-July 5, 2008.
 See the Events Calendar on WickerWoman.com for a descriptive listing and pictures.

-Enroll in the class right away so it won’t be cancelled, see you next year in Brasstown, North Carolina for the Hand-twisted Rush Seatweaving Class!
+Enroll in the class right away so it won’t be canceled, see you next year in Brasstown, North Carolina for the Hand-twisted Rush Seatweaving Class!
 Learn all about the traditional seat weaving technique of hand-twisted cattail and bulrush chair seat weaving!